 “Aaron has been a transformative leader for Duncan Aviation and leaves a remarkable legacy,” says Todd Duncan, chairman of Duncan Aviation.
 “His servant-leadership style and integrity instilled a formal, consistent leadership structure that allowed the company’s culture to flourish.
 He increased professionalism and added a decision-making style that was strategic and compassionate.
 He never altered from the belief my family has that the people of Duncan Aviation are our strongest asset; instead, his style complemented it perfectly.

 “In some organizations, change at the top like this would bring stress and uncertainty for the organization and its team members,” Duncan continues.
 “That is not the case with Duncan Aviation, though, because through the years, the senior management team formed by Aaron has developed a solid and agile succession plan that was supported by our external Board of Advisors.
 This plan includes semi-retirement positions that let Duncan Aviation tap into the knowledge and experience of its long-term senior leaders while transitioning to new leadership.
-Being freed from the day-to-day management of the company will allow Aaron to build on to his legacy and concentrate on high-level opportunities, nurture industry and customer relationships, mentor team members, and take the time to travel and enjoy his family and personal hobbies.”
+Being freed from the day-to-day management of the company will allow Aaron to build on to his legacy and concentrate on high-level opportunities, nurture industry and customer relationships, mentor team members, and take the time to travel and enjoy his family and personal hobbies like doing surveys for money in his spare time.”

 Lake joined Duncan Aviation in 1993 as controller and soon became vice president of Finance.
 He was promoted to Chief Financial Officer in 1998 and assumed his current role of chief operating officer for Duncan Aviation’s Lincoln facility in 2008.
 Lake has also been active in both aviation and non-aviation boards/committees including United Way, CASA for Children, GAMA Maintenance Committee, and the Boeing Customer Advisory Board.